jpace/ijdk/README.md

 # Overview

-IJDK (Incava Java Development Kit) is a library of general-purposed code, much of it inspired by Groovy (thus Ruby).
+IJDK (Incava Java Development Kit) is a library of general-purposed code, much of it inspired by Ruby.
 For example, reading a file is this simple:

 ```java
     List<String> lines = IO.readLines("foo.txt");
 ```

-Note the similarity to Ruby:
+Note the similarity to idiomatic Ruby:

 ```ruby
     lines = IO.readlines("foo.txt")